appianps/ps-plugin-appianrpa-Snippets/snippets-libraries/snippet-instruction/README.md

 ## Instruction Snippet

-Manage the instructions and environment variables from your Appian RPA Workflow.
+Retrieve instructions and environment variables from your Appian RPA Workflow Panel.

 An integration example can be found [here](https://github.com/appianps/ps-plugin-appianrpa-Snippets/tree/master/snippets-examples/robot-snippet-instruction)